 Indian Banking Rising

-India is making its way towards complete digitization of financial transactions.
+India is making its way towards the complete digitization of financial transactions.
 In this process, the involvement of banks has been and will be instrumental.
-When someone decides to open a bank account, they look for some of the major features to make their banking experience blissful, while ensuring that all their hard earned money is in safe custody.
+When someone decides to open a bank account, they look for some of the major features to make their banking experience blissful, while ensuring that all their hard-earned money is in safe custody.

 Features of a Good Bank

 There are many factors customers consider when deciding whether a bank is good or not.
 Here are some of the practical considerations of the modern consumer:

 - A great reputation for withstanding economic downturns

 - No/low minimum balance requirements

 - An extensive network of ATMs

 - Smooth online banking